Vista Social

 Image Source: ResumeWorded.com

 This single-page template from Resume Worded lets prospective employers jump into the good stuff.
+It starts with your name, contact details, plus a short professional summary, then moves straight into your work experience section.

 The highlight of this resume template, however, are the compelling, well-written placeholders.
 For example, entries under the “professional experience” section are clear and goal-oriented.